alexjmanlove/cat-dog-classifier/README.md

 ![cnn accuracy](https://user-images.githubusercontent.com/79708390/205052076-b462877d-a42a-426d-a019-7eb686cf18ad.png)

-The test accuracy does not improve after the first five epochs.
+The test accuracy fails to improve after the Epoch 6.
 This potentially suggests the model is overfitting to the training data.

 ## Brief Notes on the Motivation for Convolutional Neural Networks